top of page

 Atlanta, GA, Census tracts 13121007100 & 13121007002

-Adult obesity rates are moderate in census tract x7100 at 42.7% and in x7002 at 37.5%.
+Adult obesity rates are high in census tract x7100 at 42.7% and in x7002 at 37.5%.
 However, the adjacent census tract has a higher rate of 51.3% (source: 2021 CDC PLACES).

-The prevalence of adult coronary heart disease is high in census tract x7100 at 7.1% and in x7002 at 4.4%.
-Both rates are higher than Atlanta’s rate of 4.7% (source: 2021 CDC PLACES).
+The prevalence of adult coronary heart disease is high in census tract x7100 at 7.1%, which is higher than Atlanta’s rate of 4.7% (source: 2021 CDC PLACES).

 Public safety is very low in the area, with less than 1% of total crimes reported in Atlanta, and similarly, less than 1% of each reported crime compared to other neighborhoods. (source: 2009-2020 Atlanta Police Department Open Data Portal).

-Adult depression prevalence is moderate in the area, with x7100 at 18.5% and x7002 at 17.4%, both lower than Atlanta's rate of 19.4%. (source: 2021 CDC PLACES).
+Adult depression prevalence is moderate in the area, with x7100 at 18.5% and x7002 at 17.4%, both slightly lower than Atlanta's rate of 19.4%. (source: 2021 CDC PLACES).

 Adult poor mental health over the past 14 days is moderately high in census tract x7100 at 20.3% and x7002 at 17.5%, which are 3.5% and 0.7% higher, respectively, than Atlanta's rate of 16.8% (source: 2021 CDC PLACES).